 The EU-UK Trade and Cooperation Agreement, or TCA, came into effect on January 1, 2021.
 The TCA does not specifically refer to medical devices.
-However, as a result of Brexit, the EU Medical Devices Regulation will not be implemented in the UK, and previous legislation that mirrored the EU Medical Devices Regulation, and the UK may choose to retain regulatory flexibility or align with the EU MDR going forward.
+However, as a result of Brexit, the EU Medical Devices Regulation will not be implemented in the UK, and previous legislation that mirrored the EU Medical Devices Regulation in the UK law has been revoked.
+The regulatory regime for medical devices in the UK will continue to be based on the requirements derived from current EU legislation, and the UK may choose to retain regulatory flexibility or align with the EU MDR going forward.
 CE markings will continue to be recognized in the UK, and certificates issued by EU-recognized Notified Bodies will be valid in the UK, until June 30, 2023.
 For medical devices placed on the UK market after this period, the UK Conformity Assessment (UKCA) marking will be mandatory.
 In contrast, UKCA marking and certificates issued by UK Notified Bodies will not be recognized on the EU market.
 The TCA does provide for cooperation and exchange of information in the area of product safety and compliance, including market surveillance, enforcement activities and measures, standardization related activities, exchanges of officials, and coordinated product recalls (or other similar actions).
 For medical devices that are locally manufactured but use components from other countries, the "rules of origin" criteria will need to be reviewed.
 Depending on which countries products will be ultimately sold in, manufacturers may start seeking alternative sources for components if this would allow them to benefit from no tariffs.
 The rules for placing medical devices on the Northern Ireland market will differ from those in the UK.
 These modifications may have an effect on the way we design and manufacture products and we conduct our business in these countries.